| | | | | |

 Notes

-Doubling instructions: (I highly recommend doubling this recipe, especially if you have a lot of leftovers.)
+Doubling or tripling instructions: (I highly recommend doubling this recipe, especially if you have a lot of leftovers.)

-Cook the onion and celery (in the butter) in a 12 inch deep-sided skillet so the onion can properly brown.
-While that’s cooking, fill a large stock pot with the chicken broth, half and half, fresh herbs and potatoes and set over medium high heat.
-After cooking the flour into the onion and celery, empty into the stock pot and whisk it in.
+Cook the onion and celery (in the butter) in a 12-inch deep-sided skillet so the onion can properly brown.
+While that’s cooking, fill a large stock pot with the chicken broth, half and half, fresh herbs, potatoes and carrots, and set over medium-high heat.
+After cooking the flour into the onion and celery, empty it into the stock pot and whisk it in.
 Bring to a boil, cover, and follow the rest of the recipe as written.

 • Prep Time: 15 minutes